Bob Ayres: Career

 In 1981, Bob Ayres/] as Dana's Personal Manager negotiated a development contract for Dana Carvey with NBC, which led to his role on Saturday Night Live.
 In 1983-84, Ayres executive-produced eight episodes of a cable TV series, The Other Cafe's Comedy Showcase starring Dana Carvey, Kevin Nealon, Ellen DeGeneres, Carol Leifer, Kevin Pollak, Geoff Bolt and Will Durst, which won awards at the International Film and Television Festival of New York.

 In 1987, Ayres executive-produced a television pilot called Two Guys with Amusing Shorts, which introduced short films by a variety of comedians and directors, including Academy Award winner Bill Couturie.
 He produced the four-year series Eve of Jewish Humor, presented at Davies Symphony Hall in San Francisco, California.

 Ayres served as a member of the Board of Advisors for the TED conference until 2007 and was the inaugural Director of the TED Prize, first presented in 2004.

 Ayres has been the Executive Producer of The Next Twenty Years series, a San Francisco-based series of lectures, symposia, industry gatherings and salons that he founded in 1996, devoted to the examination of industry trends and the exchange of ideas that will form and influence future decades.
-The Next Twenty Years series has been presented in Austin, Boston, Chicago, London, Los Angeles, New York, and San Francisco.
+The Next Twenty Years series was presented in Austin, Boston, Chicago, London, Los Angeles, New York, and San Francisco.
 He also served for three years on the Board of Directors of the community-based, listener-supported radio station KVMR-FM in Nevada City, California, named community radio station of the year for two of those three years.

 Ayres launched TwoDegrees in 2008, a social networking salon that cultivates relationships among individuals in the intersecting industries of science, technology, design, eco-investments, film, comedy, alternative health and politics.
 The name is a reference to degrees of separation.

 Until early 2009, Bob sat on the prestigious board of advisors for the TED Conference and served for two years as its inaugural Executive Director of the TED PRIZE, whose winners include among others, Bono and Bill Clinton.